core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 The URI scheme associated with CoAP over GATT is "coap+gatt".
-The default value of Uri-Host is the MAC address of the CoAP server, in hexadecimal encoding, with the dash character ("-") separating the bytes.
+The default value of Uri-Host is the MAC address of the CoAP server, in hexadecimal encoding, followed by `.ble.arpa`.
 \[ Some bikeshedding is expected on these details. \]

 User information and port are always absent with this scheme.

-Assembling the URI of a request for the discovery resource of a BLE device with the MAC address 00:11:22:33:44:55 would thus be assembled, under the rules of {{Section 6.4 of RFC7252}}, to `coap+gatt://00-11-22-33-44-55/.well-known/core`.
+Assembling the URI of a request for the discovery resource of a BLE device with the MAC address 00:11:22:33:44:55 would thus be assembled, under the rules of {{Section 6.4 of RFC7252}}, to `coap+gatt://001122334455.ble.arpa/.well-known/core`.

 Locally defined host or service name registries may be used to create names that are more suitable for human interaction.